John Glenn, famed astronaut, senator dies at 95

 "Glenn's extraordinary courage, intellect, patriotism and humanity were the hallmarks of a life of greatness," Bolden said.
 "His missions have helped make possible everything our space program has since achieved and the human missions to an asteroid and Mars that we are striving toward now."

+Former Apollo astronaut Buzz Aldrin said he was saddened by the loss of a "space pioneer and world icon."

+"I am very sorry that he has departed us with his wisdom.
+I join that crowd of people and the entire nation and the world in paying homage to his service," said Aldrin from a hospital bed where he has been since he was evacuated recently from the South Pole.

-Social media was flooded with remembrances and reactions immediately after news of his death.
+Social media was flooded with remembrances and reactions immediately after news of Glenn's death.

 A fascination with flight